silviapas/android-app-common-tasks/README.md

 # Android App Common Tasks

+Android App Common Tasks library is developed to reduce efforts to achieve common features of the android apps.
+While developing the apps, we realized that we’re coding for many common tasks in all the apps.
+For e.g. check the network’s availability, using shared preferences, parsing, etc. And like us, many other android developers might be doing the same.
+So it needs to be reduced for all to save the development time with ease.
+And so, we decided to develop a library which can reduce developers’ time and efforts.

 - This Project contains Library of commonly used methods, classes and it's examples.

 - Library also contains easy way to implement social sdk i.e : Facebook, Twitter, Google+, LinkedIn.